Crux, space constraints and subdivisions: Missing proofs in Lemma

 Hence, $G$ being an $(\eps/2, d^2)$-expander implies that it has $(px , 4px, \rho_1)$-expansion property.
 Moreover, we have $h_3 = \log^4 n$, $\frac{2n}{px} \leq n$, and $\frac{2n}{qh_1h_2} \leq n$.
 Hence, so we have

 where the second line comes from the fact that $b\ll \eps$.
 Finally, as $px= d^2 (\log n)^{30}, qh_1h_2 = 2d^2 (\log n)^{37}$ and $h_4h_5\leq d \log^4 n$, we have

-Therefore, we can applly Lemma~\ref{lem_webs} to obtain a $(h_4, h_5, h_1/2, h_2, h_3)$-web outside $W$ as desired.
-This contradicts to the maximality of our choice, implying that $G$ contains at least $bd$ internally disjoint $(h_4, h_5, h_1/2, h_2, h_3)$-webs.
-This proves the claim. \end{poc}
+Therefore, we can apply Lemma~\ref{lem_webs} to obtain a $(h_4, h_5, h_1/2, h_2, h_3)$-web outside $W$ as desired.
+This contradicts the maximality of our choice, implying that $G$ contains at least $bd$ internally disjoint $(h_4, h_5, h_1/2, h_2, h_3)$-webs.
+This proves the claim. \end{proof}